vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-decl.en.md

 ------------------------------------------------------------------------

-**NB** The block [static methods](./i-bem-js-context.en.md) will be available to all its instances, *regardless of modifier values*.
+**NB** The block's [static methods](./i-bem-js-context.en.md) will be available to all its instances, *regardless of modifier values*.
-Modifiers are properties of the block instance, but static methods belong to the block class and do not take the status of modifiers into account.
+Modifiers are properties of the block instance, but static methods belong to the block's class and do not take the status of modifiers into account.

 ------------------------------------------------------------------------